Syslog Ingest Guide

 -

-zen-put-rulehelper (packaged in theserviceradar-toolscontainer) publishes rule updates.
-Launch the toolbox pod and run:kubectl -n demo exec deploy/serviceradar-tools -- \
+zen-put-rulehelper (packaged in theserviceradar-toolscontainer) can publish rule updates.
+Launch the toolbox pod and run:kubectl -n <namespace> exec deploy/serviceradar-tools -- \

 zen-put-rule --agent default-agent --stream events \